-Historically, following the death of a child, an acrimonious divorce leaving custody with a child's former spouse, or the breakdown of their relationship with a child, grandparents have been without any legal right to secure granparenting time visitation with their grandchildren.
-With the aging of the population, and with increased divorce rates, state legislatures started to enact statutes which granted grandparents some rights to seek court-enforced time with their grandchildren, even against the wishes of the grandchild's parents.
-The circumstances under which grandparents could seek grandparenting time, and the nature and amount of grandparenting time which could be made available, varied from state to state.
+Historically, following the death of a child, an acrimonious divorce that resulted in a custody placement with a child's former spouse, or the breakdown of their relationship with their own child, grandparents had no legal right to secure grandparenting time visitation with their grandchildren.
+With the aging of the population, and with increased divorce rates, state legislatures started to enact statutes that granted grandparents some rights to seek court-enforced time with their grandchildren, even against the wishes of the grandchild's parents.
+The circumstances under which grandparents could seek grandparenting time, and the nature and amount of grandparenting time which could be made available, varied enormously from state to state.

 Advocates of grandparents' rights take positions including the following: